Disney Vacation Club

 The cost of each stay is determined by the size of the property and the time of year; each accommodation is worth a specific number of points depending upon length of stay and season.

-For example, one week in a Studio apartment at Disney's Saratoga Springs Resort & Spa in high season would be around 150 Vacation Points and a three day Friday to Sunday weekend stay in a Studio apartment at Disney's BoardWalk Villas in September would be around 50 Vacation Points.
+For example in 2017, one week in a Deluxe Studio apartment at Disney’s Saratoga Springs Resort & Spa in high season would be from 150 Vacation Points and a two night Friday to Saturday weekend stay in a Deluxe Studio apartment at Disney’s BoardWalk Villas in September would be just 13 Vacation Points.

 You can if you wish, bank (save up) your annual allocation and/or borrow (loan) from next year’s allocation to spend on a more expensive vacation or you can take several shorter vacations every year though Disney have quite complex rules regarding banking points and their subsequent use.